Embed Fence

 Why Embed Fence?

-Also, Fences are more presistent than standard Embeds.
+Also, Fences are more persistent than standard Embeds.
+If you remesh your terrain, the Fences will stay.

 How Do I Remove a Fence?